MrsRappEdSpecialist/MrsRappEdSpecialist/README.md

+⭐ RappStar ⭐ By Mrs. Rapp, M.S.Ed., Education Specialist

-⭐ - :star:RappStar ⭐ - :star:I believe that every student is a RappStar waiting for the right stage.
+I believe that every student is a RappStar waiting for the right stage.
 As a Secondary Education Specialist, I’ve seen firsthand how traditional reports often highlight "poor attention" or "disorganization," while missing a student's true potential and unique strengths.

 My resources are intentionally designed using Universal Design for Learning (UDL) principles to: